The Great Alberta Roadtrip

-The Badlands around Drumheller are truly spectacular.
+The landscape around Drumheller are truly spectacular.
 I had wanted to visit them ever since I was a wee kridlet, having once seen them featured in a movie.
 They were really really neat.
-The hard clay has eroded into fantastical fluid shapes—its as though the whole landscape was a gritty Gaudi sculpture, each new vista more improbable, more shapely, more satisfying than the last.
+The hard clay has eroded into fantastical fluid shapes—its as though the whole landscape was a gritty gravelly Gaudi sculpture, each new vista more improbable, more shapely, more satisfying than the last.

 But even better still were the Badlands in Dinosaur Provincial Park.
 There were dinosaur bones scattered all over!
 So good.
 We took a guided tour into the conservation area at sunset, where most of the badland formations are intact and it was just the best thing ever.
 It felt like we were on another planet.
 I highly recommend it to everyone for all time.

 Drumheller is home to numerous ghost towns and abandoned mines.
 We didn't have near enough time to see everything, but dang, such a rich and compelling place.

 We were out and about exploring so much we barely had any time to walk around Brooks, the kinda charming kinda smelly cattle-processing town we were staying in.
 I snuck in a quick prebreakfast 6AM walk, admiring the old western, art deco, and 60s futurism-inspired architecture, and we were off!
 To Waterton.